Return to site

 The issue of brush-and-ink (Bimo 笔墨) is one of the most important issues in the field of traditional Chinese painting, especially Chinese landscape painting (Shanshui 山水).
 It can be literally interpreted as the painter’s skills and techniques of stroking brush and using ink in the process of painting creation, as well as the viewer’s appreciations of brushstroke and ink trace.
 But unfortunately, both in the West and Chinese artistic world, there is no such a theory which has a clear definition for the good brush-and-ink or poor brush-and-ink, nor could anybody answer which brush-and-ink is better and why when comparing two similar pieces of Chinese landscape painting.

-This article will use the illustrations of many famous masterpieces in the history of the Chinese landscape painting by the way of contrast to historically propose the good-and-poor judging criteria, principles or rules, and therefore to give the answer to the long outstanding issue in Chinese art history.
+This article will use the illustrations of many famous masterpieces in the history of the Chinese landscape paintings by the way of contrast to historically propose the good-and-poor judging criteria, principles or rules, and therefore to give the answer to the long outstanding issue in Chinese art history.

 1. The Importance and Significance of This Restudy of Brush-and-Ink